ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Flag: `--file PATH`
 	* _Optional_: The number of goroutines to spin up in parallel per call to Upload when sending parts.
 Default value is 5.
 		* Flag: `--concurrency value`
-	* _Optional_: Max number of PARTS which will be uploaded to S3 that calculates the part size of the object to be uploaded.
+	* _Optional_: Max number of PARTS which will be uploaded to COS that calculates the part size of the object to be uploaded.
 Limit is 10,000 parts.
 		* Flag: `--max-upload-parts PARTS`
-	* _Optional_: The buffer SIZE (in bytes) to use when buffering data into chunks and ending them as parts to S3.
+	* _Optional_: The buffer SIZE (in bytes) to use when buffering data into chunks and ending them as parts to COS.
 The minimum allowed part size is 5MB.
 		* Flag: `--part-size SIZE`
-	* _Optional_: Setting this value to true will cause the SDK to avoid calling AbortMultipartUpload on a failure, leaving all successfully uploaded parts on S3 for manual recovery.
+	* _Optional_: Setting this value to true will cause the SDK to avoid calling AbortMultipartUpload on a failure, leaving all successfully uploaded parts on COS for manual recovery.
 		* Flag: `--leave-parts-on-errors`
 	* _Optional_: Specifies CACHING_DIRECTIVES for the request/reply chain.
 		* Flag: `--cache-control CACHING_DIRECTIVES`